material-admin/doc-material-components/toggle-button-examples/Web-toggle/web-button-example.md

 You can customize button look and feel using [Sass Mixins](#sass-mixins)

-For more information on the buttons component, go to the material.io [Buttons](http://material.io/components/buttons) page.
+For more information on the button component, visit [material.io/components/buttons](http://material.io/components/buttons).

 # Using Buttons